 3. If you did cash out, you may still have an option to roll over.

 If you have already requested a check payable to you from a former employer’s retirement plan, you may still be able to roll over your savings to an IRA.
 You can complete a rollover within 60 days after you receive the check.
 If you deposit 100% of the amount that was distributed from the plan, you will not be taxed on the distribution.
 This means you must come up with the cash to cover the 20% that was withheld and deposit it into the IRA with the rest of the distribution.

 Most distributions from a workplace plan are eligible for rollover, but certain ones are not.
-If you are required to take a distribution each year because you were age 70½ or older by December 31, 2019, (or age 72 beginning January 1, 2020), you cannot roll over a required distribution.
-You must take the required minimum distribution (RMD) due in the current year first, then you can roll over the remainder of your account.
+If you are required to take a distribution each year because you are age 72 or older (or you reached 70½ by December 31, 2019), you cannot roll over a required minimum distribution (RMD).
+You must take the RMD due in the current year first, then you can rollover the remainder of your account.
 You also cannot roll over an amount that is distributed as an excess contribution.